 Terrain – experts

-Offpiste is huge and advanced riders will find the chutes and bowls, with unbeatable powder after a storm.
+Offpiste exploring is huge and advanced riders will find the chutes and bowls filled with unbeatable powder after a snow storm.

 For backcountry touring, the terrain linking La Parva ski area is very expansive opening up options for steep chutes and long powder runs back to the resort.
 Be sure to go with a certified guide or if you are experienced, understand the current snowpack and weather.
 Cell phone service is spotty once out of the resort.